sebabrata-mukherjee/sebabrata-mukherjee.github.io/seba.md

   - Project Associate: Indian Institute of Technology Delhi, India

-<!Sebabrata Mukherjee was awarded the B.Sc. in Physics from the University of Calcutta in 2010 and the M.Sc. in Physics from the Indian Institute of Technology Delhi in 2012.
-Prior to his doctoral research, he worked as a Project Associate at IIT Delhi.
-He !>

 Sebabrata Mukherjee undertook his Ph.D. at Heriot-Watt University, Edinburgh in the area of experimental simulation of solid-state phenomena in photonic structures and was subsequently awarded
 <a href="https://www.hw.ac.uk/uk/students/doc/macfarlane-fund-poster.pdf" target="_blank">*The 2016 MacFarlane Prize*</a> for the most outstanding contribution to the research at the University.
 He worked as a Research Associate at Heriot-Watt University and postdoctoral scholar at the Pennsylvania State University, USA.